 (2) Providers' usual and customary charges to the general public.

 (c) Certification of brand name drugs.

-(1) The upper limit for payment for multiple source drugs for which a specific limit has been established under § 447.332 does not apply if a physician certifies in his or her own handwriting that a specific brand is medically necessary for a particular recipient.
+(1) The upper limit for payment for multiple source drugs for which a specific limit has been established under § 447.514 does not apply if a physician certifies in his or her own handwriting (or by an electronic alternative means approved by the Secretary) that a specific brand is medically necessary for a particular beneficiary.

 (2) The agency must decide what certification form and procedure are used.

 (3) A check off box on a form is not acceptable but a notation like “brand necessary” is allowable.